-Norbert Connor Keough, a fifth generation Australian and a United States Navy veteran, joined the Returned & Services League of Australia in April 2009 and in March 2014 was appointed Director of the Office of Welfare, Entitlements & Advocacy at North Bondi RSL Sub-Branch.
+Norbert Connor Keough, a fifth generation Australian and a United States Navy veteran, joined the Returned & Services League of Australia in April 2009.
+In 2014 Norb was appointed Senior & Managing Advocate of the RSL Veterans’ Centre East Sydney which is part of the North Bondi RSL Sub-Branch.
 He previously served as Sub-Branch Honorary Secretary from 2010 until 2013, is the Immediate Past President of the Sub-Branch having served as President from 2013 – 14, and is the Sub-Branch’s Delegate on the Eastern Metropolitan District Council of RSL Sub-Branches (EMDC) having first served from 2009 – 11 and again from 2014 – present.
-Norb spent four consecutive terms as Delegate to the RSL (New South Wales Branch) Congress from 2010 – 14.
+Since 2010 Norb has represented the Sub-Branch as its Delegate to the RSL (New South Wales Branch) Congress.

-Norb, a non-practising barrister, is a member of the New South Wales Bar Association, New York State Bar Association and American Bar Association (Forum Committees on Air & Space Law and Affordable Housing & Community Development Law).
-He holds a Bachelor of Science (Political Science) degree and a Juris Doctor degree.
+Norb, a non-practising barrister, is a member of the New South Wales Bar Association, an Associate (Out-of-State) Member of the New York State Bar Association and a Member of the American Bar Association (as a member of the Forum Committees on Air & Space Law and Affordable Housing & Community Development Law).
+He holds a Diploma of Business Administration, a Bachelor of Science (Political Science) degree and a Juris Doctor degree.
+Norb is presently undergoing studies in vocational education, training and assessment so as to be able to teach aspiring entitlement advisors and advocates in Australian veterans’ entitlement law and compensation.
 On 2 June 2011 the Governor of New South Wales appointed Norb to a five year term as a Justice of the Peace.

 On the RSL NSW Congress Norb served, in 2011, as a Scrutineer (95th Congress) during the State-wide elections for RSL NSW State Council.
-Between 2012-13 he served on the Suspension Committee (for the 96th and 97th Congresses) which decides whether or not to refer important or urgent matters to the Congress agenda.
+Since 2012 Norb has been a member of the Congress Suspension Committee which decides whether or not to suspend the rules and refer important or urgent matters to the Congress agenda.

 Norb is a Fellow of the Australian Institute of Management; a Committee Member, Federal Electorate of Wentworth Centenary of ANZAC Celebrations; a senior member in the Civil Air Patrol-U.S. Air Force Auxiliary; a member of the NSW Justices Association; a member of the Aircraft Owners & Pilots Association of Australia; the publisher of Equal Justice for Troops blog; served as a Councillor of the Royal United Services Institute of NSW Inc from 2011-13; was the Chairman of the RSL’s Keep 45 Alive from 2009-10 (Commemoration Committee for the 65th Anniversary of the end of WW2); served on the governing committee for the Royal Naval Association (NSW Branch) from 2009-10; and has written numerous op-ed pieces on military justice and veterans issues.

 2007 saw Norb move home to Sydney from the United States after having lived there for many years.
-Norb and his partner, Edoardo Capriotti who is an Affiliate Member of the League, live in Bondi Junction which is in the eastern suburbs of Sydney.
+Norb and lives in Bondi Junction which is in the eastern suburbs of Sydney.
 In his spare time Norb enjoys cooking, attending theatre and musicals, flying (as a private pilot), surfing, tennis, golf, and astronomy.